Webster's Unabridged Dictionary - Letter B - Page 93

 Bumptious (a.)
 Offensively self-assertive [syn: {bumptious}, {self- assertive}].

 Bumptiousness (n.)
 Conceitedness.
 [Colloq.]
+Bun.

 Bumptiousness (n.)
 Offensive boldness and assertiveness [syn: bumptiousness, cockiness, pushiness, forwardness].

 Bun (n.)
-Alt. of Bunn
+Alt. of Bunn.

-Bun (n.) any of a variety of slightly sweetened or plain raised cakes or bisquits, often having a glazing of sugar and milk on the top crust; as, a hot cross bun.
+Bun (n.)
+Any of a variety of slightly sweetened or plain raised cakes or bisquits, often having a glazing of sugar and milk on the top crust; as, a hot cross bun.

 Bun (n.)
 A type of coiffure in which the hair is gathered into a coil or knot at the top of the head.

-Bun (n.) pl. the buttocks. [slang]
+Bun (n.) pl.
+The buttocks. [slang]

-Bun (n.) [acronym] (Med.) same as Blood urea nitrogen; 血尿素氮 The concentration of nitrogen in blood present in the form of urea; -- used as a measure of kidney function.
+Bun (n.) [acronym] (Med.)
+Same as Blood urea nitrogen; 血尿素氮 The concentration of nitrogen in blood present in the form of urea; -- used as a measure of kidney function.

 Note: Blood usually contains 10 to 15 mg of nitrogen per 100 ml in the form of urea. -- Stedman.